 Insulated Arch-Span metal roofing systems shall be supported by reinforced concrete stem walls approximately 2500mm in height.
 Stem walls shall be insulated and finished with gypsum board or plaster on the interior, and finished with stucco on the exterior.
 The floor slab shall be reinforced concrete with a minimum thickness of 150 mm placed on a clean vapor barrier above a capillary water barrier of 150mm minimum thickness on properly compacted soil.

 Arch-span panels shall be insulated with a minimum of R-18 insulation.
 The roof insulation system shall be spray applied and harden to a durable rigid surface, as per the Arch-Span manufacturer’s standards.
-Insulation system shall have a spray-applied thermal barrier that has a smoke-developed index less than 450 and a flame spread rating less than 75.
+The Insulation system shall have a smoke-developed index less than 450 and a flame spread rating less than 75.
+The insulation system shall be protected by a spray-applied 15-minute rated thermal barrier.

 Ribbed steel roof panels shall be mechanically fabricated from prefinished steel coil and joined by machines and operators, all certified by the Arch-Span building manufacturer.
 The Contractor shall present certificates of manufacturer’s training for machine operators, and certificates of authenticity for proprietary machines and equipment.

 Only prefinished steel coil certified by the Arch-Span system manufacturer shall be used on this project.
 Fasteners for accessories shall be manufacturer’s standard.
 All materials and concealed fasteners for steel roof panels shall be zinc-coated steel, aluminum, corrosion resisting steel, or nylon capped steel.
 Fasteners for structural connections shall provide both tensile and shear strength of not less than 350kg per fastener.